Guide

 So, if you've got $30,000 in the bank, $15,000 in securities, and $60,000 in costs over the next three months, your quick liquidity ratio is 0.75.
 That's $30,000 plus $15,000, divided by $60,000.

-The quick ratio is also called an acid test ratio because acid tests are quick and easy to do.
+Many people also call the quick ratio the acid test ratio because the test is quick and easy to do.
 Your balance sheet should have all the numbers you need to calculate this ratio.

 What's a good quick ratio?